unixpickle/Benchmarks/README.md

  * Go - go version go1.4 darwin/amd64
  * C# - Mono JIT compiler version 3.12.0 + Mono C# compiler version 3.12.0.0

-These benchmarks compare performance characteristics of 8 different programming languages.
-Each benchmark includes a close to identical implementation of the same program in each language.
+These benchmarks compare performance characteristics of 10 different programming languages.
+Each benchmark includes a nearly identical implementation of the same program in each language.
 The pre-calculated statistics found in this repository were all collected on the same machine with a 2.6GHz Intel Core i7 with 1600 MHz DDR3 RAM.
 The first set of benchmarks were run under Mac OS X 10.9.3; the second were run under Mac OS X 10.10 (14A389).

 # Results